$7.25/hr

 The numbers are simple enough to read, but they become much clearer when they sit beside each other.

-The point of this file is to draw a hard line between what is already visible in the record and what still needs reporting.
+This page draws a hard line between what is already visible in the record and what still needs reporting.

 These are the main public record systems behind the wage numbers on this page and the deeper labor reporting that will follow.